aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 Some variables are required while others are optional.
 Default values, are stored in the role defaults [main.yml](./defaults/main.yml) file.

-Role variable have been grouped by configuration elements, and are typically stored in different group_vars files.
+Role variable are grouped by configuration elements and are typically stored in different group_vars files.

 ### Common Device Configuration Variables

-- Common device configuration variables, are for elements not related specifically to the fabric configuration.
+- Common device configuration variables are for elements not related specifically to the fabric configuration.
-- The variables should be applied to all devices within the fabric, and can be shared with other infrastructure elements.
+- The variables should be applied to all devices within the fabric and can be shared with other infrastructure elements.

 **Variables and Options:**